Getting Started - Defining your Experimental Setup¶

 The qubits are instantiated with identical default values of the TunableTransmonQubitParameters

 class.
-Let's see what they are:
+Let's see what the qubit parameters are:

 qubits[0].parameters

-TunableTransmonQubitParameters( │ resonance_frequency_ge=None, │ resonance_frequency_ef=None, │ drive_lo_frequency=None, │ readout_resonator_frequency=None, │ readout_lo_frequency=None, │ readout_integration_delay=2e-08, │ drive_range=10, │ readout_range_out=5, │ readout_range_in=10, │ flux_offset_voltage=0, │ user_defined={}, │ ge_T1=0, │ ge_T2=0, │ ge_T2_star=0, │ ef_T1=0, │ ef_T2=0, │ ef_T2_star=0, │ ge_drive_amplitude_pi=0.2, │ ge_drive_amplitude_pi2=0.1, │ ge_drive_length=5e-08, │ ge_drive_pulse={ │ │ 'function': 'drag', │ │ 'beta': 0, │ │ 'sigma': 0.25 │ }, │ ef_drive_amplitude_pi=0.2, │ ef_drive_amplitude_pi2=0.1, │ ef_drive_length=5e-08, │ ef_drive_pulse={ │ │ 'function': 'drag', │ │ 'beta': 0, │ │ 'sigma': 0.25 │ }, │ readout_amplitude=1.0, │ readout_length=2e-06, │ readout_pulse={ │ │ 'function': 'const' │ }, │ readout_integration_length=2e-06, │ readout_integration_kernels_type='default', │ readout_integration_kernels=None, │ readout_integration_discrimination_thresholds=None, │ reset_delay_length=1e-06, │ spectroscopy_length=5e-06, │ spectroscopy_amplitude=1, │ dc_slot=0, │ dc_voltage_parking=0.0 )
+TunableTransmonQubitParameters( │ resonance_frequency_ge=None, │ resonance_frequency_ef=None, │ drive_lo_frequency=None, │ readout_resonator_frequency=None, │ readout_lo_frequency=None, │ readout_integration_delay=2e-08, │ drive_range=10, │ readout_range_out=5, │ readout_range_in=10, │ flux_offset_voltage=0, │ user_defined={}, │ ge_T1=0, │ ge_T2=0, │ ge_T2_star=0, │ ef_T1=0, │ ef_T2=0, │ ef_T2_star=0, │ ge_drive_amplitude_pi=0.2, │ ge_drive_amplitude_pi2=0.1, │ ge_drive_length=5e-08, │ ge_drive_pulse={ │ │ 'function': 'drag', │ │ 'beta': 0, │ │ 'sigma': 0.25 │ }, │ ef_drive_amplitude_pi=0.2, │ ef_drive_amplitude_pi2=0.1, │ ef_drive_length=5e-08, │ ef_drive_pulse={ │ │ 'function': 'drag', │ │ 'beta': 0, │ │ 'sigma': 0.25 │ }, │ readout_amplitude=1.0, │ readout_length=2e-06, │ readout_pulse={ │ │ 'function': 'const' │ }, │ readout_integration_length=2e-06, │ readout_integration_kernels_type='default', │ readout_integration_kernels=None, │ readout_integration_discrimination_thresholds=None, │ reset_delay_length=1e-06, │ spectroscopy_length=5e-06, │ spectroscopy_amplitude=1, │ spectroscopy_pulse={ │ │ 'function': 'const', │ │ 'can_compress': True │ }, │ dc_slot=0, │ dc_voltage_parking=0.0 )

-Adjust the values of the parameters to the ones for your quantum device.
+Adjust the values of the qubit parameters to the ones for your quantum device.
 You can change the value of any of the parameters as shown below for the drive_lo_frequency

 parameter: